View on GitHub

 Input Data

-In an attempt to make most of computational efficiency, many processes that are typically computed as part of a hydrological model have been pre-processed as input to the ORMGP water balance model.
-Processes such as snowmelt and potential evapotranspiration can modelled independently of the rainfall-runoff-recharge process and thus much computational gains can be made if these processes are pre-determined.
+To make the most of computational efficiency, many processes that are typically computed as part of an off-the-shelf hydrological model have here been pre-processed as an input to the ORMGP water balance model and post-processed from model output.
+These pre-/post-processing steps are made independent of the core model code by strategically designing the model’s inputs and outputs (IO), thereby making computational gains.
+For instance, meteorological forcings such as snowmelt and potential evapotranspiration can modelled independently prior to the rainfall-runoff-recharge process.

 A top-down approach

-The model input (“climate forcing”) data are provided on a 6-hourly timestep.
-These data have been distributed to some 3,000 10km² sub-watersheds.
+The model input (“meteorological forcing”) data are provided on a 6-hourly timestep.
+These data have been distributed to some 4,200 10km² sub-watersheds.
 They reflect the sources and sinks, respectively, of liquid (read: mobile) water on the land surface.

-The aim of the model design is to simultaneously reduce the amount of computational processes and leverage near-realtime data assimilation products.
-So, it is first recognized that from a hydrological model design perspective, that the primary driver of watershed moisture distribution is the “Atmospheric Yield”, that is water sourced from the atmosphere in its liquid/mobile form.
+The aim of the model design is to simultaneously reduce the amount of computational processes and leverage near-real-time data assimilation products.
+So, it is first recognized from a hydrological model design perspective, that the primary driver of watershed moisture distribution is the “Atmospheric Yield”, that is, water sourced from the atmosphere in its liquid/mobile form:

 \[\text{Atmospheric Yield} = \text{Rainfall} + \text{Snowmelt}\]